GameAnalytics/statman/README.md

 It's important to pass a function reference rather than the function itself, to make code upgrades smoother.

+Statman also ships with VM / OS metrics defined in `statman_vm_metrics.erl`.
+A poller for all those is started by default.
+If you prefer to start each of them manually or not start them at all, set the configuration variable `start_vm_metrics` to false.

 ## How does it work

 Using `ets:update_counter/3` we get very efficient atomic increments /